objalpinian/philosophy-or-something/transtheory.md

 "Gender is a socially constituted, historically sex-linked, norm-governed status-category in which self-identification may be necessary for claims but never sufficient for authoritative classification, and recognition requires independent social justification."

-This definition has recently gained traction, usuallyp resented as a conciliatory or "bulletproof" account of gender.
+This definition has recently gained traction, usually presented as a conciliatory or "bulletproof" account of gender.
 In fact, it requires conceding most of what contemporary trans theory aims to establish.
 The definition explicitly denies that self-identification is sufficient for gender category membership, thereby abandoning the claim that self-ascription can ground it.

 Contemporary trans theory requires a bridge from self-identification to authoritative classification.
 Formally, from S(X,G) to G(X) to obligations on others.
 The proposed definition denies the existence of such a bridge.
 It therefore avoids the problem only by relinquishing the central theoretical commitment that self-identification has decisive normative force.